Kasseri Cheese vs Paneer Cheese

 Kasseri's texture can be described as "firm to hard".
 Paneer's texture can be described as "semisoft, crumbly".

-Kasseri Cheese has a rich flavor.
+Kasseri Cheese has a rich taste.
 Kasseri's aroma can be described as "flowery".
-Paneer Cheese has a mild, slightly milky flavor.
+Paneer Cheese has a mild, slightly milky taste.
 Paneer's aroma can be described as "very little aroma".

 Appearance and Aging